CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/pythonLibrary.md

 While you can make direct HTTP requests to dashboard API in any programming language or REST API client, using a client library can make it easier for you to focus on your specific use case, without the overhead of having to write functions to handle the dashboard API calls.
 The Python library can also take care of error handling, logging, retries, and other convenient processes and options for you automatically.

-* Support for all API endpoints, as it uses the [OpenAPI specification](https://api.meraki.com/api/v1/openapiSpec) to generate source code
+* Support for all API operations, as it uses the [OpenAPI specification](https://api.meraki.com/api/v1/openapiSpec) to generate source code
 * Log all API requests made to a local file as well as on-screen console
 * Automatic retries upon 429 rate limit errors, using the [`Retry-After` field](https://developer.cisco.com/docs/meraki-api-v1/#!rate-limit) within response headers
 * Get all (or a specified number of) pages of data with built-in pagination control